Puigdemont claims to be Catalan 'president' from Brussels

 Asylum?

-Puigdemont, who secretly travelled to the Belgium on Monday, denied rumours that he came to request political protection.
+Puigdemont, who secretly travelled to Belgium on Monday, denied rumours that he came to request political protection.

 "I'm not here to demand political asylum," he said, adding that he was in Brussels "as the capital of Europe" and that his presence there was "not a Belgian issue".